Pump-probe spectroscopy of the one-dimensional extended Hubbard model at half filling: Nonequilibrium optical conductivity

 Figure~\ref{fig:noneq-opt-cond_U10_V6} illustrates the real part of the nonequilibrium optical conductivity upon application of the pump pulse with $\omega_0 = 6.34$ to the CDW state with $U=10$ and $V=6$.
 Similar to the SDW phase, the pump-pulse irradiation results in a prominent negative spectrum at $\omega = \omega_0$.
 Following the passage of the pump pulse, the spectral weight at this energy recovers to positive values, eventually forming an asymmetric spectrum.

-A notable change is the emergence of a new state at $\omega = 3.3$ in the nonequilibrium state, which is consistent with the previous study \cite{Lu2015PRB}.
-This in-gap state can be interpreted from the newly formed bands in the single-particle spectra, as we will be discussed later.
+A notable change is the emergence of a new state at $\omega \approx 3.3$ in the nonequilibrium state, which is consistent with the previous study \cite{Lu2015PRB}.
+This in-gap state can be interpreted from the newly formed bands in the single-particle spectra, as will be discussed later.

-We also observe messy spectral structures for $\omega < 2$ that are newly generated and strongly time-dependent.
-The system relaxes to a steady state over time, and the Drude weight (spectrum at $\omega=0$) becomes finite, suggesting photoinduced metallization.
+We also observe messy spectral structures for $\omega < 2$ that are newly generated and strongly time dependent.
+At $\Delta t_{\mathrm{pr}} = 16$, the Drude weight (i.e., the spectrum at $\omega=0$) becomes finite, indicating photoinduced metallization.
+Unfortunately, our iTEBD simulations are constrained to this time due to limited numerical accuracy and computational-time restriction.
+Further time evolution, while maintaining accuracy, should allow the system to reach a steady state.